+'''

-print "I will resume after you hit the Tab key in the plot window" load "wait_for_tab"
+print "I will resume after you hit the Tab key in the plot window"

+load "wait_for_tab"

 File "wait_for_tab" contains the lines

-pause mouse key if (MOUSE_KEY != 9) reread
+pause mouse key

+if (MOUSE_KEY != 9) reread

+'''

-65 Plot
+Plot

 plot is the primary command for drawing plots with gnuplot.
-It creates plots of functions and data in many, many ways. plot is used to draw 2-d functions and data; splot draws 2D projections of 3D surfaces and data. plot and splot contain many common features; see splot (p.
-160) for differences.
-Note specifically that although the binary <binary list> variation does work for both plot and splot, there are small differences between these modes.
+It creates plots of functions and data in many, many ways. plot is used to draw 2D functions and data; splot draws 2D projections of 3D surfaces and data. plot and splot offer many features in common; see splot (p.
+167) for differences.
+Note specifically that although the binary <bi>binary list> variation does work for both plot and splot, there are small differences between them.